American Dad!: Network relocation from Fox to TBS

 On July 16, 2013, it was announced that American Dad! had been cancelled by Fox.
 Shortly thereafter, however, cable channel TBS picked up the show for a 15-episode eleventh season, which premiered on October 20, 2014.
 Along with airing original episodes, TBS also airs reruns of American Dad! in syndication.
 The tenth season was initially to be the final one on Fox; however, on July 20, 2014, it was announced that Fox had three unaired episodes left for broadcast.
 Two of the three aired back-to-back on September 14, 2014, and the final one aired on September 21, 2014.
 Reports from Fox seemed to imply that these three episodes constituted a season of their own, season 10.
 Among multiple discrepant reports from TBS however, one indicated that the three episodes were the beginning of the 11th season to resume on their network.
 TBS actually debuted their first episode through social media websites YouTube and Facebook on October 13, 2014; the October 20, 2014, date applies to the linear television debut.

 On the show's network relocation, Mike Barker has stated, "It's going to be the same American Dad!, just in a different place."
 Barker also joked that the network relocation was to execute a Tyler Perry crossover Barker and American Dad! production staff had long aspired to.

+Due to the uncertain future of the series, there have been three potential series finales.
+Hot Water, Echoes and Guardian were all written to serve as a final episode for the show.